 In DNA Foot Printing method,

 The labeled DNA fragments are then divided into 2 sets.
-The first is set is incubated with nuclear extract having DNA binding proteins and the second set is used as control with incubating.
+The first is set is incubated with nuclear extract having DNA binding proteins and the second set is used as control without incubating.

 After the incubation, both sets are treated with nucleases.
 Nucleases cleave the DNA into smaller fragments.